Troubleshooting

 Note

-CDO's operations team attempted to migrate your SDC but was unsuccessful because your SDC system time was 15 minutes ahead or behind the AWS system time.
+Security Cloud Control's operations team attempted to migrate your SDC but was unsuccessful because your SDC system time was 15 minutes ahead or behind the AWS system time.

 Please follow the steps below to correct the system time issue.
 Once this problem is resolved, we will be able to proceed with the migration.